MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/3d-rotation.md

 }
 ```

 The `OnAppearing` override defines three Xamarin.Forms `Animation` objects to animate the `xRotationDegrees`, `yRotationDegrees`, and `zRotationDegrees` fields at different rates.
-Notice that the periods of these animations are set to prime numbers — 5 seconds, 7 seconds, and 11 seconds — so the overall combination only repeats every 385 seconds, or more than 10 minutes:
+Notice that the periods of these animations are set to prime numbers (5 seconds, 7 seconds, and 11 seconds) so the overall combination only repeats every 385 seconds, or more than 10 minutes:

 ```csharp
 public class AnimatedRotation3DPage : ContentPage